To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 What should you look for in an ergonomic mouse?

-Search for “ergonomic mouse” and you’ll find plenty of hits – but not all of them really make the grade.
+Search for “ergonomic mouse” and you’ll find plenty of results – but not all of them really make the grade.
 A truly ergonomic design should support your palm and fingers in a natural, comfortable position, with your wrist angled to relieve any tension or pressure on the muscles and tendons while you move your mouse around.
-This might mean a mouse body that’s raised on one side, or a near-vertical “handshake” grip.
+This might mean a mouse body that’s raised on one side, or a near-vertical “handshake” grip; it could mean a different method of controlling the cursor entirely – with a trackball, for instance.

-As with any mouse, precision matters too.
+As with any mouse, precision matters, too.
 A higher tracking resolution (in DPI) means the mouse can work precisely with small movements.
-This isn’t something to obsess over, though – these days it’s hard to find a mouse with a resolution below 1,000dpi these days, and a high number isn’t always a guarantee of accuracy anyway: we’ve seen mice with 1,000dpi resolutions track more accurately and reliably than others claiming a 4,800dpi resolution.
+This isn’t something to obsess over, though – it’s hard to find a mouse with a resolution below 1,000dpi these days, and a high number isn’t always a guarantee of accuracy anyway.
+We’ve seen mice with 1,000dpi resolutions track more accurately and reliably than others claiming a 4,800dpi resolution.

 Wired or wireless?